 Your chance to modify your Aetna benefits, such as your Senior Flex cards and PayFlex accounts for the upcoming year, comes once a year during the Annual Enrollment period.
 This period typically takes place between April 10 and April 28.
 However, you can review your benefit options from April 5 until April 9.

 Aetna Flex cards are a convenient way to manage healthcare expenses, offering users a secure and efficient method of paying for eligible healthcare expenses.
 With their widespread acceptance, extensive coverage, easy-to-use features, and tax-saving benefits, PayFlex cards are a valuable tool for individuals seeking to take control of their healthcare spending.
+If you're an Anthem member and you have balance on your Anthem Flex Card, you can utilize similar user-friendly features, ensuring you stay informed about your healthcare finances.

 If you want to take a relaxing vacation at affordable rates, visit this article by Senior Strong on Marriott discounts for senior citizens.